-Physiotherapy or physical therapy focuses on treatments that exclude surgery and medications.
+Physiotherapy or physical therapy focuses on treatments that exclude surgery and pain relief medications.
 Practitioners use a wide variety of tools and techniques to supplement the lack of drugs.
 You can treat some conditions with drugs, but side effects they cause are severe.
 On the other hand, using natural ways of treating medical conditions and helping with the recovery process is also why people, especially athletes prefer it over medications and surgeries.

 Now, every physiotherapist can choose to specialize and work with athletes.
 However, this requires a lot of studying and dedication toward the work.
 Sports physical therapists have to focus their lives on their work and help their clients get ready for their competitions.
 They have to use a broad range of therapies to help their clients.

 Acupuncture and electro-therapy are the two most common physical therapy services that are in use in all branches of physiotherapy including the work with athletes.
 Acupuncture refers to the insertion of sterile needles into specific parts of the body.
 The locations of the additions are according to body meridians which are lines of the body according to ancient Chinese medicine.

 Electrotherapy has been in use for more than a century.
 However, the effects of the same and the ruthlessness changes as people found out what works and what doesn’t.
 Modern electrotherapy uses weak electrical shocks to affect various parts of the body.
 The majority of physiotherapists use it in on patients that are recovering from different medical conditions.